apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## Operation name

-A name for a single query, mutation, or subscription.
-Identifying a query or mutation by name is very useful for logging and debugging when something goes wrong in a GraphQL server.
+The name of a particular query, mutation, or subscription.
+Identifying an operation by name is useful for logging and debugging when something goes wrong in a GraphQL server.

 ```graphql
 mutation AddTodo($type: String!) {